Will I still get to perform if I major in Dance Education?

 Sample Program of Study

 By taking DANC 150, 281 and 282, students will develop an understanding of dance as a profession as well as the history and role of dance in a variety of cultural contexts.

 In DANC 103, 160, 300, 360, students will study basic anatomy and kinesiology as it applies to dance technique and performance.
 Students will also explore the various stages of the creative process and principles of music composition as a tool that can enhance the relationship between dance and music in a variety of genres.

 Techniques (15 hours)

 Through a series of technique courses, students will develop technical and artistic proficiency in a broad range of technical styles present in K-12 education including: ballet, contemporary, West African, musical theatre, and folk dance.

 Dance Company (3 hours)

-In DANC 177, students rehearse for dance performances that consists of original choreography created by faculty and guest artists, students, or touring dance ensembles.
+In DANC 177, students rehearse for dance performances that consist of original choreography created by faculty and guest artists, students, or touring dance ensembles.